 Reasons for leave |

-PDL can be used for any time the eligible employee is disabled by pregnancy, childbirth or a related medical condition. |
+PDL can be used when an employee is disabled by pregnancy, childbirth or a related medical condition. |

 Employer responsibilities |

-Post required posters, include a PDL policy in your employee handbook and send a notice to any employee who needs PDL. |
+Post required posters, include a PDL policy in your employee handbook and provide a notice to any employee who is pregnant or needs PDL. |

 Interaction with other leaves |

-Can run concurrently with federal Family and Medical Leave Act (FMLA) absences but not with California Family Rights Act (CFRA) absences.
-See Family and Medical Leave. |
+PDL runs concurrently with leave under the federal Family and Medical Leave Act (FMLA) if the employee is eligible for FMLA; PDL does not run concurrently with leave under the California Family Rights Act (CFRA) because CFRA does not treat pregnancy as a “serious health condition.”
+For more information, see Family and Medical Leave. |

 Ending the employment relationship before the leave expires |

 The employee cannot be subject to adverse employment action because of PDL use.
-Seek legal counsel before terminating anyone on PDL. |
+Seek legal counsel before terminating an employee on PDL. |

 Return to work |